 6. Pairing Purple with Gray

 The next on the list is the purple + gray combination.
 This color combo gives the feel of sophistication, smartness, and efficiency.
 Usually, people never think to use this combo together.
 But, when used as shown in the picture it incredibly looks great.
-It really gives the smooth look when combined with the practicality of design shown in the picture.
+It really gives the smooth look when combined with the practicality of the design shown in the picture.
 The gray color sets a rock-solid foundation of color.

 7. Matching Purple with Pink and Gray

 Coming up next on the list is the purple, pink, and gray color combinations.
 Pink and purple are the perfect combinations and they both work perfectly when used as a combo.
 Especially, your little girl’s room you can decorate using this color combination.
 Generally, this combo makes a perfect pairing in the design world when it is used with the stabilized color gray.
 This triple color grouping looks down-to-earth and simply pleasant for younger and older spaces.